WSU-kduncan/ceg3120-dniyomukiza/cheatsheet.md

 __git merge branchname__ Merge content of current branch to another branch you specified

+NOTE:If you made changes to a new branch, commit them and push them,  branch to main then run 'git merge newbranchname'

 __git rm filename__ Removes files from tracking and from disk

 __git rm --cached filename__ Removes files from tracking but leaves it on the disk